 When the priests go out into the gap between the battle lines, seven Levites shall go out with them.
 In their hands shall be seven trumpets of rams’ horns (שבעת שופרות היובל).”

 One of the characteristics of this description is the numerical equivalence of the seven priests and the seven Levites.
-According to Yadin, the choice of this number by the author of 1QM may derive from descriptions in Neh 12:41 (“and the priests Eliakim, Maaseiah, Miniamin, Micaiah, Elioenai, Zechariah, Hananiah, with trumpets”); 1Chron 15:24 (“Shebaniah, Joshaphat, Nethanel, Amasai, Zechariah, Benaiah, and Eliezer the priests sounded the trumpets”); and Josh 6:4 (“seven priests will carry seven ram’s horns preceding the Ark.”).
+According to Yadin, the choice of this number by the author of 1QM may derive from descriptions in Neh 12:41 (“and the priests Eliakim, Maaseiah, Miniamin, Micaiah, Elioenai, Zechariah, Hananiah, with trumpets”); 1Chron 15:24 (“Shebaniah, Joshaphat, Nethanel, Amasai, Zechariah, Benaiah, and Eliezer the priests sounded the trumpets”); and Josh 6:4 (“seven priests will carry seven ram’s horns preceding the Ark.
+On the seventh day, march around the city seven times, with the priests blowing the horns”).
 However, alongside the numerical similarity, there are also some differences between these sources and the description in 1QM:

 In contrast to 1QM, the descriptions in Nehemiah and 1Chronicles do not appear in a military context.